JimGalvan/JimGalvan/README.md

-- 👋 Hi, I’m @JimGalvan, and I am automation test engineer.
+- 👋 Hi, I’m @JimGalvan, and I am software engineer in test.
 - 👀 I’m interested on becoming a full-stack/back-end engineer.
 - 🌱 I’m currently starting to learn MERN stack development.
 - 💞️ I’m looking to collaborate on projects related to web application development with MERN stack, or development with Javascript or Java.